About Me

 Teaching

-Teaching Assistant (2018 – present)
+Teaching Assistant (2018 – 2024)

 Teaching assistant of the “Introduction to Computer Systems” course under prof. Mark Silberstein.
+Developed slides and class projects on C, C++, and x86-64 assembly languages.
+Won five teaching assistants excellence awards.

 Others